Halium/docs/supplementary/devices/yuga.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The kernel will start and there is already UART and USB debugging implemented
 for this device.
-There also has been worked on riva, which is AFAIK for
+There also has been worked on riva, which is used for
-connectivity like WiFi, Bluetooth and FM (at least the pins for those have been
+connectivity like WiFi, Bluetooth and FM, but there is no documentation of what
-set in the dts file).
+really works.

 LineageOS kernel (v3.4.113)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~